-- (a) Wall or projecting signs shall be securely fastened to the building surface. - (b) No wall sign greater than one hundred eightyfifty (180)(150) square feet shall be placed below the twelfth story of a building. - (c) Projecting signs may project from the building up to two (2) feet; provided that no projecting sign shall be maintained less than tencight (108) feet above the ground level when erected over pedestrian walkways or driveways and no less than fourteen (14) feet above vehicle access. - (d) No wall or projecting sign shall extend above the parapet wall or any roofline.
+- (a) Wall or projecting signs shall be securely fastened to the building surface. - (b) No wall sign greater than one hundred eighty (180) square feet shall be placed below the twelfth story of a building.[r24]

-(e) Wall or Projecting Signs are prohibited in residential districts.
+- (c)(b) Projecting signs may project from the building up to two (2) feet; provided that no projecting sign shall be maintained less than tencight (108) feet above the ground level when erected over pedestrian walkways or driveways and no less than fourteen (14) feet above vehicle access. - (d)(c) No wall or projecting sign shall extend above the parapet wall or any roofline. - (e)(d) Wall or Projecting Signs are prohibited in residential districts. - (e) Wall signs must be located on the façade(s) of a building. - (f) Wall signs shall be located only on the façade(s) which are immediately external to the use being advertised. - (g) At a minimum a wall sign may be 30 square feet in size.
+The square footage may be increased to a size which is equal to 2 (two) square feet per 1 (one) linear foot of the building's primary façade, up to the maximum sizes set forth in the chart below. \[HJK25] - (h) The size and number of wall signs allowed is dependent upon the size of the space to which they relate as follows: